The Vanishing (1988 film): Accolades

+Related works

+Remake

+Sluizer directed an English-language remake of the film for 20th Century Fox starring Jeff Bridges, Kiefer Sutherland, and Sandra Bullock, released in 1993.
+The remake was filmed and set in Washington in the Pacific Northwest of the United States.

 Radio play

 In 2010, the film was adapted for radio by Oliver Emanuel and broadcast on BBC Radio 4 as part of the station's Saturday Drama slot.
 Directed by Kirsty Williams, it starred Samuel West, Melody Grove and Ruth Gemmell.
 It has since been repeated on BBC Radio 4 Extra.